User Registration

 NOTE: This flow is currently not used by any clients.
 At least this was the state on 2020-05-28

-It is also possible to call POST /register without verifying the email address or phone number, in which case the account will have to be activated later by calling POST /activate.
+It is also possible to call POST /register without verifying the email address, in which case the account will have to be activated later by calling POST /activate.
 Sample API request and response:

 POST /register